 These don’t have to be grand or expensive.
 It’s always the thought that counts!

-Even on months without special holidays or events, I make sure that we give something out.
-It’s great to see the staff enjoying slices of pizza, getting stuffed with doughnuts or sipping fancy frappes.
+Even in months without special holidays or events, I make sure that we give something out.
+It’s great to see the staff enjoying slices of pizza, getting stuffed with doughnuts, or sipping fancy frappes.

 It’s a simple gesture, but it’s my way of saying thank you for being awesome this month!

 Give them time to be in the spotlight!
-Make sure you write good things about your staff and recognize the effort they put in.
+Make sure you write good things about your staff and recognise the effort they put in.
 If you have a newsletter, mention them!

 If you want to send videos, then talk briefly about the staff member that impressed you recently.
 Let everyone know that you are happy because they did something great.

 Sincere compliments surely boost the staff’s morale.
 It helps them know that even if they are not directly working with you, their good deeds are noticed.